 - Special interests are in English history, modern Europe from 1700 to the present, and the history of Central Virginia.

 - President of the Board of Historic Sandusky

 - Member of the Board of the Friends of New London

 - Chair of the Eagle Board, Piedmont District, Boy Scouts of America

 - Restoration and preservation

-My wife, Dorothy-Bundy, and I are both graduates of Lynchburg College.
+My wife, Dorothy-Bundy, and I are both graduates of University of Lynchburg.
 We not only share a home—we share an office.
 I have taught at LC since 1965, and my wife has been a member of the history department faculty since 1984.
 Our son, Edmund, has a Masters in architectural history from the University of Virginia, and a PhD from Auburn University.
 He teaches history at Mary Baldwin College in Staunton, Virginia.